mikeroyal/Firmware-Guide/README.md

 [Ceph](https://ceph.io/) is a software-defined storage solution designed to address the object, block, and file storage needs of data centers adopting open source as the new norm for high-growth block storage, object stores and data lakes.
 Ceph provides enterprise scalable storage while keeping [CAPEX](https://corporatefinanceinstitute.com/resources/knowledge/modeling/how-to-calculate-capex-formula/) and [OPEX](https://www.investopedia.com/terms/o/operating_expense.asp) costs in line with underlying bulk commodity disk prices.

+[Hadoop Distributed File System (HDFS)](https://www.ibm.com/analytics/hadoop/hdfs) is a distributed file system that handles large data sets running on commodity hardware.
+It is used to scale a single Apache Hadoop cluster to hundreds (and even thousands) of nodes.
+HDFS is one of the major components of Apache Hadoop, the others being [MapReduce](https://www.ibm.com/analytics/hadoop/mapreduce) and [YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).

 [ZFS](https://docs.oracle.com/cd/E19253-01/819-5461/zfsover-2/) is an enterprise-ready open source file system and volume manager with unprecedented flexibility and an uncompromising commitment to data integrity.

-[OpenZFS](https://openzfs.org/wiki/Main_Page )is an open-source storage platform.
+[OpenZFS](https://openzfs.org/wiki/Main_Page ) is an open-source storage platform.
 It includes the functionality of both traditional file systems and volume manager.
 It has many advanced features including:

   - Protection against data corruption.
   - Integrity checking for both data and metadata.